-I have always loved animals and known they are sentient.
-But it wasn’t until I watched My Octopus Teacher that I started to really think about the animal world beyond pets.
+I have always loved animals and known they are sentient, but it wasn’t until I watched My Octopus Teacher that I started to really think about the animal world beyond pets.
 Though the documentary isn't about farmed animals per se, it highlights a powerful connection between a human and an animal we often think of as food.

 Prior to this, I hadn’t given much thought to where my food came from.
-In the fleeting moments when it did come to the surface of my mind, I assumed that farmed animals were protected by laws ensuring their wellbeing until their “final bad day”.
+In the moments when it did come to the surface of my mind, I assumed that farmed animals were protected by laws ensuring their wellbeing until their “final bad day”.
 For that reason, I only bought products labeled as organic and humane, assuming they ensured high welfare.

-Following the documentary, I started to think about these things more often and eventually started researching our food system.
+Following the documentary, I started to think about this more often and started researching our food system.
 In doing so, I discovered many interesting facts about the intelligence and emotional complexity of farmed animals.
 For example, cows are fantastic mothers (who also rarely have a chance to be a mother) and pigs are the fifth most intelligent animal in the world (smarter than dogs and human toddlers!).

-I also learned many disturbing truths about what happens to the animals trapped in this system.
-I was shocked to find out that despite mainstream narratives about high animal welfare, extreme suffering is the norm and is even considered a “best practice” in many cases.
-I also came to understand that factory farming has devastating consequences for humans, the planet, and wildlife.
+I also learned disturbing truths about what happens to the animals trapped in this system.
+I was shocked to find out that despite mainstream narratives about high animal welfare, extreme suffering is the norm and is even considered a best practice in many cases.
+I also came to understand that factory farming is the leading cause of climate change, with devastating consequences for humans, the planet, and wildlife.

 I could write a book on all of the shocking things I learned, but thankfully I don’t need to since so many people already have.
 If you want to know more, please follow links I’ve shared here and on the videos and books page.
 You can also find many documentaries and talks on Netflix and Youtube.
 This page is not meant to be a comprehensive resource, but to highlight my own experience and share some key points with you that have played a big role in my own journey.